Don Prudhomme: Film

 Prudhomme's accomplishments in racing are featured in the 2013 movie Snake and Mongoose which features the rivalry between "The Snake" and Tom "The Mongoose" McEwen.
 The film also discusses how both drivers brought drag racing into mainstream with the Mattel Hot Wheels sponsorship.
+In the movie, he plays a track employee helping racers find their pits.
 The movie was inspired by the book Snake vs. Mongoose: How a Rivalry Changed Drag Racing Forever, written by Tom Madigan.

 Book

 Don Prudhomme's early career is documented in the book, Six Seconds to Glory by Hal Higdon.
 The book covers the 1973 Nationals held in Indianapolis, a race in which Prudhomme was battling for his first Funny Car season title.

 "Don “The Snake” Prudhomme: My Life Beyond the 1320" by Don Prudhomme and Elana Scherr was released Oct.
 19, 2020 and covers his life in and out of racing.